scalastuff/json-parser/README.md

 ## JsonPrinter

 The [JsonPrinter](https://github.com/scalastuff/json-parser/blob/master/src/main/scala/org/scalastuff/json/JsonPrinter.scala) pretty-prints json to a given writer.
-It is a handler, so it supports streaming.
-A json-printer can be fed to the parser, as the following example illustrates.
-Some input data is directly streamed to System.out:
+It is a handler, so it can be fed to the parser.
+The following example illustrates how file data can can be pretty-printed and directly streamed to an output stream:

 ```scala
     val reader = new FileReader("data.json")